Seanny123/seanaubin.github.io/content/post/2015-08-15-Debugging-Your-Thoughts-with-Mind-Maps.md

  >}}
 {{< section "end" >}}

-The simplified example my doctor gave is of someone who is worried about academic performance.
+The example my doctor gave is of someone worried about academic performance.
 They believe they will fail and that they’re rubbish at exams, so they keep thinking demoralizing thoughts.
-This will distract them from studying or freak them out, so when the exam finally comes you’ll do poorly.
-This action will reinforce your belief that you are destined to fail academically.
-So what you have to do is kill the irrational belief that no matter what you do, you will do poorly on an exam.
-This will break the cycle and free you from your spiraling thoughts.
+This will distract them from studying or freak them out, so when the exam finally comes they’ll do poorly.
+This action will reinforce the belief they are destined to fail academically.
+To break this cycle and free themselves from their irrational thoughts, they have to kill the irrational belief.
+They have to kill the belief they will always poorly on an exam and are powerless to change it.

-This may seem bloody obvious to you, but to me it was miraculous.
+This idea of killing irrational beliefs with evidence may seem bloody obvious to you, but to me it was miraculous.
 I was no longer a slave to my thoughts, I had a tool to confront them with.

 [As discussed elsewhere on the internet](http://slatestarcodex.com/2015/07/16/cbt-in-the-water-supply/#comment-219806), the main benefit of Cognitive Behaviour Therapy is working through your emotions while trying to identify the beliefs and rationalize them.
 Mind-maps are my way of digging down into a practical foundation for dissecting your thoughts.